Priyadarshan-DM-GY-6063B/FinalProject/README.md

 ## **Overview**
 The Color Picker Game is an interactive project that combines Arduino and p5.js to create a unique color-matching game.
 Players adjust RGB values using potentiometers to match a randomly generated target color within a time limit.
 The project showcases physical computing, real-time visual feedback, and creative game design.

 This project reflects the integration of programming concepts, including custom functions, arrays, classes, and logical structures, with physical computing.
-It highlights the use of real-world sensors and actuators to enhance user experience.
+It highlights the use of real-world sensors and actuators to enhance user experience with two different modes like easy and hard which finishes game in different timing and color randomness in different modes.

 ---